calyxir/calyx/docs/calyx-py.md

 # Emitting Calyx from Python

-Our frontends are written in python and make use of the `futil` library to generate their code.
+Our frontends are written in Python3 and make use of the `calyx` library to generate their code.

 To install the library, run the following from the repository root (requires